What are Longevity Goals?

 Financial Independence

-Your ability to be financially independent in retirement depends in large part on how long you live.
-A retirement income plan that accounts for 30 years is great, unless your retirement winds up lasting 40 years (which is happening more and more these days).
+Your ability to be financially independent in retirement largely depends on how long you live.
+A retirement income plan that accounts for 30 years is great unless your retirement winds up lasting 40 years (which is happening more and more these days).

 Life expectancy is one of the trickiest parts of financial planning.
 We can look at actuarial tables and come up with dates when you should pass away with given levels of certainty, but those are nothing but statistical estimates.